flatline01/xWSL/README.md

 At the end of the script you will be prompted to create a non-root user which will automatically be added to sudo'ers.

-     Enter name of primary user for XFCE416: zero Enter password for zero: ********
+     Enter name of primary user for kali-linux: zero Enter password for zero: ********

      Open Windows Firewall Ports for xRDP, SSH, mDNS...